How Much Freedom Does An Effectiveness Metric Really Have?: A New Perspective -- IPSO

 The IR community is well-versed in these techniques, and now expects statistical testing, in one way or another, as a matter of routine {\citep{sakai16sigir, sakai16irj, ulh19sigir, sac07cikm, ferrosanderson22wsdm}}.
 The Student $t$ test is probably the most commonly used option, but the Wilcoxon Signed-Rank test and the simpler Sign test can also be used, especially if the distribution of paired score differences does not match the requirements for the parametric Student test (such as when the metric being used is {\RR}).

 Application of the {\IPSO} mechanism generates a set of five category counts, but not scores.
 Nor are there any score differences.
 That means it is not possible to compute a $p$ value from the Student $t$ test or from the Wilcoxon Signed-Rank test.
 However, it is possible to employ a Sign test, because it applies to {\emph{categories}} rather than to {\emph{values}}.
 As an example, consider the system-vs-system relationship depicted in Figure~\ref{fig-topics301to700}.
 If the first and last groups of topics (of the five groups) are discarded as being inconclusive, and the middle group is discarded as being uninformative, what remains is a set of $81$ {\NS} topics and a set of $109$ {\NI} topics.
 It is then possible to pose as a null hypothesis that ``the number of {\NS} topics is equal to the number of {\NI} topics'', and compute a $p$ value relative to that hypothesis using the Sign text.
-For the two illustrated runs that results in $p=0.0499$ as a two-tailed outcome, and we can conclude that the difference between $81$ and $109$ is significant at the $0.05$ level.

-Note that it is the counts of the {\NI} and {\NS} topic sets that contribute to the test, regardless of the overall topic set size.
+For the two illustrated runs that results in $p=0.0499$ as a two-tailed outcome, and we can conclude that the difference between $|\NS|=81$ and $|\NI|=109$ is significant at the $0.05$ level.
+Note that it is the counts of the {\NI} and {\NS} topic sets that contribute to the test, without reference to the overall topic set size.
 That way, if the {\NI} and {\NS} sets are closer to each other in size, or if the two non-separable groups span the majority of the topics and the {\NI} and {\NS} sets are small, the power available to the Sign test will also be small, and the calculated $p$ values will tend to be larger.